 All over the world there are two main forms of infant carriers, hard carriers and soft carriers.
 Hard carriers are made of harder materials and usually can contain the infant whether or not a caregiver is carrying it.
 Today, portable car seats are a kind of hard carrier; in the medieval era we see babies strapped into wooden cradles like the image above or piled into wicker baskets.
 There are also soft carriers are usually made of fabric (leather or textiles) which require the support of the caregiver’s body to contain the infant, in the middle ages a common soft carrier was fabric wrapped around the body and tied at the shoulder to form a sling.

 Culture & Climate

-Religious iconography is riddled with images of the infant Jesus being transported in a sling, often tightly swaddled, one of the most common scenes was the Flight into Egypt.
+Religious iconography is riddled with images of the newborn Jesus being transported in a sling, often tightly swaddled.
+One of the most common scenes was the Flight into Egypt, a scene in which transporting an infant was unavoidable and the infant was the center of attention.
 In Giotto di Bondone’s painting we can see that when an infant was fully swaddled their bodies were rigid so that only a small band of material near the butt was required to support the infant.

 Work to Do

 The use of infant carriers in medieval society was better respected when used by people who had to travel for work.
 The carriers used in art depicting people who travelled for work are more complex hard carriers.

 From the area we now know as France and Belgium the first image is from the Voeux De Paon dating from around 1350.
 It shows a woman carrying a swaddled infant bound to a cradle, on her neck and shoulder.
 The second image is from the Pontifical of Guillaume Durand, depicting a playful image of a hare playing golf while carrying a bunch of poodles in a basket, which dates from before 1390.
 These are both examples of the kinds of hard carriers that were used in Medieval Europe.
 Further down, there is another depiction of children in a basket that is worn on the back.